web3x3/metis-sdk/crates/chain/README.md

 ) -> Result<BlockExecutionResult<Receipt>, BlockExecutionError> {}
 ```

-## NodeBuilder
+### NodeBuilder

-We use general `reth::builder::NodeBuilder<ChainSpec>` to build chain nodes.
-NodeBuilder provides execution plug-ins.
-The advantage of this is that the metis-sdk provider can be run in a specific node as a plug-in.
+We use general `reth::builder::NodeBuilder<ChainSpec>` to build chain nodes. `NodeBuilder` provides execution plugins.
+The advantage of this is that the metis-sdk provider can be run in a specific node as a plugin.

-data structure:
 ```rust
 pub struct NodeBuilder<DB, ChainSpec> {
     /// All settings for how the node should be configured.